Jules Solime Milscent

-Jules Solime Milscent (1778 – 7 May 1842) was a Haitian fabulist, poet, and politician.
-He was a mulatto, born in Grande-Rivière du Nord to a white French father and a free black mother.
+Jules Solime Milscent (c.
+1778 – 7 May 1842) was a Haitian fabulist, poet, and politician.
+He was a mulatto, born in Grande-Rivière du Nord to an ethnically French father and a free mother of African descent.
 Educated in France, Milscent co-founded the periodical L'Abeille Haytienne and served in several government positions, including a seat on the commission to draft the Haitian Civil Code.
 He is best known for his fables, such as: